louabill/ado-mode/README.md

   * If you are using a Mac, this will work out of the box.
   * If you are using MS Windows, you'll need to install of [AutoIt](https://www.autoitscript.com/site/autoit/downloads/).
   * If you are using Unix, you will need to get `xsel` and `xdotool`.
 In Debian/Ubuntu, this can be done via `sudo apt-get install xsel xdotool`.
 Other *nixes will be similar.

-One day I will get this Melpa-compliant.
-One day soon, I hope.

 **Please** let me know if there are any troubles with the installations, since there are little quirks with cross-platform Emacs stuff.